 Afghans view US-Taliban deal with well-earned skepticism

-Many Afghans view Saturday's expected signing of a US-Taliban peace deal with a heavy dose of well-earned skepticism They've spent decades living in a country at war some their whole lives and wonder if they can ever reach a state of peace.
+Kabul, Feb 28 (AP) Many Afghans view Saturday's expected signing of a US-Taliban peace deal with a heavy dose of well-earned skepticism They've spent decades living in a country at war — some their whole lives — and wonder if they can ever reach a state of peace.

 "Everyone is looking for work.
 There are thousands and thousands like us all over the city," said Qatradullah, who like many Afghans goes by just one name.
 He said he favors the peace deal and hopes it will bring jobs, but that government corruption has been crippling.
 He said the vast sums pumped into Afghanistan have "gone into the pockets of our leaders.”
 Transparency International last year ranked Afghanistan 173rd of 180 countries it monitors, scoring it 16 out of 100 President Donald Trump has been critical of Washington's spending in Afghanistan.

-"We're really serving, not as a military force, as we are the police force," Trump said earlier this week while on a visit to India.
-"They have to police their own country."
-Under the peace plan, 13,000 U.S. troops will initially drawdown to 8,600, Trump said.
-Much of the plan remains vague, except to say American troops will withdraw and that the Taliban promise not to let extremists use the country as a staging ground for attacking the U.S. or its allies Taliban leaders told The Associated Press that if everything goes according to plan, all U.S. soldiers would be out of Afghanistan in 14 months.
+"We're really serving, not as a military force, as we are a police force," Trump said earlier this week while on a visit to India.
+“They have to police their own country."
+Under the peace plan, 13,000 US troops will initially draw down to 8,600, Trump said.
+Much of the plan remains vague, except to say American troops will withdraw and that the Taliban promise not to let extremists use the country as a staging ground for attacking the US or its allies Taliban leaders told The Associated Press that if everything goes according to plan, all US soldiers would be out of Afghanistan in 14 months.
 Washington has not confirmed such a timeline.

 The agreement also stipulates the release of 5,000 Taliban from Afghan-run jails, but it's not clear if the government will agree to that The Taliban and representatives from Kabul, including the government, are to sit together within 10 to 15 days of Saturday's signing.
 They'll try to negotiate the framework of a post-war Afghanistan.
 Issues on the table include a more permanent cease-fire and the rights of women and minorities.

 Only one militant group ever signed a peace agreement with Ghani's government.
-The group's leader, warlord Gulbuddin Hekmatyar, said many of his fighters faced harassment, intimidation, and even prison when they attempted to re-integrate.
+The group's leader, warlord Gulbuddin Hekmatyar, said many of his fighters faced harassment, intimidation and even prison when they attempted to re-integrate.
+(AP) CPS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)